delta-io/delta-docs/static/quickstart_docker/README.md

 ### [Optional] ROAPI
 You can query your Delta Lake table with [Apache Arrow](https://github.com/apache/arrow) and [Datafusion](https://github.com/apache/arrow-datafusion) using [ROAPI](https://roapi.github.io/docs/config/dataset-formats/delta.html) which is pre-installed in this docker.

-> Note, If you need to do this in your environment, run the command `pip3 install roapi`
+> Note: If you need to do this in your environment, run the command `pip3 install roapi==0.8.1`

 1. Open a bash shell (if on windows use git bash, WSL, or any shell configured for bash commands)